chhuang-one/sqxclib/README.md

 ```

 ## JSON support
+- This library use [json-c](https://github.com/json-c/json-c) to parse/write JSON.
 - all defined table/column can use to parse JSON object/field
 - program can also parse JSON object/array that store in column.